 there is also a gnome-shell-extension maybe helpfull:

 You can install out of the browser… but as far as i know not with chromium…

 I’m using KDE plasma atm so i cant really use that gnome shell extension you suggested.
-I’m a fool for eye candy looking DE I’m also trying to search it a bit but most of the things i find its like greek to me (inside joke cause im greek :P).
+I’m a fool for eye candy looking DE :P I’m also trying to search it a bit but most of the things i find its like greek to me (inside joke cause im greek :P).